kwantton/MinesweeperBot/README.md

 see 'how_to_clone.md'

 ## results (17.10.2024)
-Out of 12112 games expert games, 38.87 % have been solved.
+Out of the 12112 expert games so far, 38.87 % have been solved.
 The algorithm only stalls in the worst situation (0.04% of all games after the improvements).
 This could be circumvented by a timer or alike - or replacing `chain_link_equations()` with something better.
 After the latest improvements, the average time per game is 0.69 seconds (including the slowest finished games, excluding games that were killed automatically), n=6797.